top of page

 0. The Squeaky Wheel Gets the Grease

+Communication is key.
 Neither the staff nor other players can fix issues they don't know about.
-Respectfully talk to people breaking rules in your scene, and if you can't agree on the rules or they refuse to address the issue, contact staff (via the Discord ticket system).
-We are invested in keeping this a happy and healthy place to roleplay, but we can't do that if people stew in silence rather than raising their issues promptly and respectfully.
+Respectfully talk to people breaking rules in your scene, and if you can't agree on the rules or if they refuse to address the issue, then and only then can you contact staff via the Discord ticket system.
+We are invested in keeping this a happy and healthy place to roleplay, but we can't do that if people stew in silence rather than raising their issues promptly and respectfully through the proper channels (again, which first is the other player, and after the Discord ticket system).

 1. Be an Adult